XayOn/bacchus/Readme.md

 live without big corporations, while keeping your data secure.
 Save hours setting up your cloud and media services.

-All the services will only be available on your home network, a VPN server is setup and a client configuration file is automatically issued upon installation, so you only need to forward VPN port to the machine where you've got bacchus installed trough your router.
+All the services will only be available on your home network, a wireguard server is setup and a client configuration file is automatically issued upon installation, so you only need to forward VPN port to the machine where you've got bacchus installed trough your router.

 ![](https://raw.githubusercontent.com/XayOn/bacchus/develop/docs/main.png)

-Ultimately, bacchus works around [NextCloud][1], adding custom links inside (as iframes) to external tools (like media management and automated episode/movies/books downloads).

-The \*Arrs handle your tv/movie downloads, and jellyfin categorizes and serves the media to your phone/tablets/tv.

 ## :computer: What will I get?